Andeweg01/Festival-zvl/README.md

 from previous years, interviews and previews.
 On small screens the navigation collapses into a hamburger menu (MDBootstrap).

+##### MDBootstrap Caroussel
+On some pages a caroussel with a selection of images is shown.
+This is a MDBootstrap addon by Marta Szymanska using css and JavaScript.

 ##### Selection options:
 'Concerts' shows all concerts, under 'locations' you can view the concerts per location (the nature of the festival is that mostly local people visit and like to see what's the nearest concert available), under 'previous' the concerts per year or